HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

 ## View Source

-The Source tab allows you to view the database schema details in JSON format.
+The **Source** tab allows you to view the database schema details in JSON format.

 1. Select a schema from the list of schemas to load the schema details.
 2. Select **Source** from the menu bar to show the details for the selected schema in the following view mode:

-      - **Text Mode** - shows the text view of the details of the selected schema in JSON format
+      - **Text View** - shows the text view of the details of the selected schema in JSON format
-      - **Styled Object** - shows the collapsible view of the details of the selected schema in JSON format
+      - **Tree View** - shows the collapsible view of the details of the selected schema in JSON format

 !!!note
-      - The database schema JSON details are editable in the **Styled Object** view mode.
+      - The database schema JSON details are editable in the **Tree View** mode.
 For more information, see [Edit database schema JSON](../../howto/database/editsourcejson.md).

       - To export the schema in a .json file, see [Export schema as JSON file](../../howto/database/exportsourcejson.md).